Questions, answers about commercial air service at Paine Field

 Commercial flights at Paine Field Airport began March 4, 2019.

 Alaska offers flights to several destinations from Seattle Paine Field International Airport.
 Please contact the airline for information on current destinations and flight schedules, as this information regularly changes.
-Some of the destinations reached by Alaska include Los Angeles, San Francisco, Las Vegas, Boise, Spokane, Palm Springs, San Diego, Phoenix, and Tucson.
+Some of the destinations reached by Alaska include Los Angeles, Orange County, San Francisco, Las Vegas, Boise, Spokane, Palm Springs (seasonal), San Diego, Phoenix, and Tucson (seasonal).

 For perspective, Seattle-Tacoma International is the 31st busiest airport in the world and the ninth busiest in the United States, handling approximately 600 departures per day.
 The Paine Field terminal will accommodate a total of 24 departures per day.

 The terminal building is approximately 30,000 square feet with two gates.
 The state-of-the-art terminal is intended to feel more like a lounge.
 The building has a number of amenities that are not typically seen at commercial terminals, including high-speed internet and power at every seat.

 The terminal offers valet parking, paid parking, ride share services and other convenient ways for people to get to and from Paine Field Airport.
 See flypainefield.com for details.

 Will there be an economic benefit for our community from commercial air service?

 Paine Field has an annual impact of more than $60 billion on our economy, primarily due to the aerospace companies that are based at or near here.
 Commercial air service gives our region an additional transportation asset, providing significant benefits to the travelling public and making our region more attractive for investors and companies looking to relocate.